Swimsuit Styles: Three Types of Swimsuit Sizes That Don’t Support Breasts

 Most retailers are in it to make easy money, so that’s why you see a limited selection in sizing.
 At Bra Fittings by Court, we only sell bra-sized swimwear!

-One of the major perks of purchasing swimwear in your bra size is it’s like getting a custom fitting swimsuit, without having to pay the heavy price tag of a custom made swimsuit.
+One of the major perks of purchasing swimwear in your bra size is it’s like getting a custom fitting swimsuit without having to pay the heavy price tag of a custom made swimsuit.

 The other really important factor to finding that perfect fitting swimsuit is buying swimwear that meets the needs of your breasts.